keriwarr/splitwise/README.md

 })
 // do stuff with `sw`
 ```
+To get the Access Token in case of `grant_type=authorization_code`, you can only fetch it after you authorize the app with the authorization url.
+You will see an error message as `No auth code generated yet.` in this case.
 ### `sw.createDebt({...})`

 The endpoint for creating debts is a little awkward to use.
 If you are in the common scenario of needing to create a simple debt between two individuals, this method will do just that.